Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Question.

-All for the sake of making sure that some foreign invader could get free access to our country and, by extension, free access to us, our people, our children, who we all know that they have no bad intentions for whatsoever.
+All for the sake of making sure that some foreign invader could get free access to our country and by extension, free access to us, our people, our children, who we all know that they have no bad intentions for whatsoever.

-So the idea that this was completely apolitical, neutral, objective independent judiciary is is absolutely ridiculous from the evidence that i've seen and while i'm very very glad that lucy connally is out of prison now she is still on parole She's still under supervision.
+So the idea that this was completely apolitical, neutral, objective, independent judiciary is absolutely ridiculous from the evidence that I've seen.

 She's still being persecuted for something that she should never have been charged with in the first place.

-Yeah, and the more she gets attacked on Twitter by these leftists, you know, where they're, oh, she pleaded guilty or blah, blah, look at the tweet, this terrible tweet that they keep reposting, this tweet that just inspires violence immediately, they all keep posting it.
+Yeah, and the more she gets attacked on Twitter by these lefties, you know, with a oh, she pleaded guilty or blah blah blah, or look at the tweet, this terrible tweet that they keep reposting.

-It's like, if you keep posting your awful tweets, the more she becomes that actually.
+It's like if you keep posting your awful tweets, the more she becomes that, actually.

 I keep seeing them just calling her a racist.

-She's a racist, she's a racist.
+She's a racist, she's racist.

-Okay, but what, so what?
+Okay, but what?

-Let's assume she is.
+Let's say, let's assume she is.

 That doesn't change anything.

-All they say, remember, she pled guilty as if that's like this total own.
+Well, they say, remember, she pled guilty as if that's like this total own.

 Yes, we know, we know the circumstances.

-It's like, yes, but why didn't she, as as you've discussed, but they missed these key points.
+He's like, Yes, but why didn't she, as you've discussed?

-When she pleaded guilty, she probably thought she was still in a country called England, which has laws.
+She probably thought she was still in a country called England, which has laws.

-That was her biggest mistake, wasn't it?
+That was uh, that was her greatest mistake, wasn't it?

-Habsification, one thing we need to do when we win, make all the court transcripts publicly available, make all courts live stream and record live court cases and trials.
+Hamcification: one thing we need to do when we win, make all the court transcripts publicly available, make all courts live stream and record live court cases and trials.

-The transcripts would be enough.
+I think the transcripts would be enough.

 Yeah, I think so.

-But yeah, the transcripts, although I suppose, yeah, you can even find live streams of small county courts.
+Although, I suppose, yeah, you can even find live streams of small county courts.

 I think that would be a good thing.

-They've got nothing to hide.
+They got nothing to hide.

 Thank you very much.